Georgie Kelly: UCD

 Kelly joined UCD after a brief stint with Derry City.
-In 2017, Kelly scored a hat-trick against, Athlone Town, securing the top scorer title for the season.
+In 2017, Kelly scored a hat-trick against, Athlone Town, securing the top scorer title for the season.Kelly played a crucial role, as UCD returned to the top flight of Irish football.
+Scoring 15 times in just 17, before departing for dundalk mid season.

 Dundalk

 After two and a half seasons in the First Division, Kelly signed with Premier Division club, Dundalk.
 He played his first European match against Estonian side, FCI Levadia Tallinn in the 2018–19 UEFA Europa League qualifying rounds.
 He ended the 2018 season with the rare double of First Division (for UCD) and Premier Division (for Dundalk) winner's medals, and also won the FAI Cup.

 During the 2019 season, Kelly and Dundalk narrowly missed out on the treble, following a penalty shootout in the 2019 FAI Cup Final against Shamrock Rovers.

 Loan to St Patrick's Athletic

 Kelly was loaned to St Patrick's Athletic for the remainder of the 2020 season on 28 July 2020.
 On 7 August 2020, he scored his first goals for the club, netting a brace as his side beat Finn Harps 2–0 at Richmond Park.
 His only other goal for the club came in a 3–2 loss away to Finn Harps on 29 October 2020.